 Contact sheets are a very useful way to show clients or photo editors a selection of multiple images.
 You can also use this function to create layouts of your photos.
 You can use these for marketing documents and other purposes.

 5 Easy Steps to Create a Lightroom Contact Sheet

 It’s easy to make a contact sheet in Lightroom‘s Print module.
 The Grid view in Adobe Lightroom is modeled after a contact sheet.
 After creating a contact sheet, you can print a hard copy, create a JPEG, or convert it to a PDF.

 Step 1: How to Choose Images for a Contact Sheet

-I recommend that when you upload or edit your images, you always input a few key words.
-This will help you find certain types of images at a later date.
+When you upload or edit your images, I recommend you always input a few keywords.
+This helps you find certain types of images at a later date.

 Step 2: How to Choose Your Template

 Once you have chosen your images, switch from the Library module to the Print module.
 To do this, hit Alt+Command+6 (Mac) or Alt+Ctrl+6 (Windows).
 In the Print module, you’ll see the Template Browser panel on the far left of your Lightroom workspace.